Social media platforms can provide an extremely effective way of generating leads and sales for your business.

 Use relevant hashtags to find other social media users who might be interested in the content you’re providing.
 The more people discover your brand on social media channels, the more it’ll help your lead-generation efforts.

 Note: Quality is important but so is quantity.
-You need content that will grab people’s attention and plenty of it to help feed the algorithms of social media platforms.
+You need content that will grab people’s attention and plenty of it to help feed the algorithms of popular social media platforms.

 6. Host webinars and other virtual events